all

 Day 7 ŠOLTA (Maslinica) - SPLIT 13NM

-On the way back from Maslinica to Split, before return to your charter base, you can make lunch and swim stop in one of the beautiful coves on the northern coast of the island of Šolta.
+On the way back from Maslinica to Split, before returning to your charter base, you can make a lunch and swim stop in one of the beautiful coves on the northern coast of the island of Šolta.

 A great stop is Nečujam, which many consider the most beautiful bay of the island of Šolta.
 The bay of Nečujam comprises eight coves.
 Nečujam`s innermost cove hides an old shipwreck.
-An old sailing boat that sank a decade ago is a perfect snorkeling spot as it lays only two meters under the water.
+An old sailing boat that sank a decade ago is a perfect snorkeling spot, as it lies only two meters underwater.

 sailing-itinerary-split-dalmatia-necujam-bay.jpeg